 Kensuke Onishi (Chairperson & CEO, Peace Winds Japan)

-Hiroshi Kunita (Chief, Social Design Department, Peace Winds Japan)
+Hiroshi Kunita (Director, Social Design Department, Peace Winds Japan)

 Nobuo Nakamura (Director, CCA Islands)